microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 }
 ```

-## CommonJS module input support
+## CommonJS module are supported

 In a `.js` file, Typescript understands the CommonJS module format is allowed as an input module format.
-Assignments to `exports`, and `module.exports` are recognized as export declarations.
+Assignments to `exports` and `module.exports` are recognized as export declarations.
 Similarly, `require` function calls are recognized as module imports.
 For example:

 ```js
 // same as `import module "fs"`